How to visit Mussenden Temple and Downhill Demesne

 Mussenden Temple looks over Downhill Strand the “Temple” offers views westwards over Downhill Strand towards Magilligan Point and on across to Inishowen in County Donegal; and to the east, Castlerock beach towards Portstewart, Portrush and Fair Head.

-Mussenden was designed as a library and built for the niece of the 4th Earl of Bristol and Bishop of Derry – Frideswide Bruce, who was the Bishop’s “cousin”, when she was in fact his niece and the relationship was not considered “proper” and caused a scandal.
+The Earl Bishop built Mussenden Temple as a wedding gift and it was constructed as a library.
+Built for the niece of the 4th Earl of Bristol and Bishop of Derry – Frideswide Bruce, who was the Bishop’s “cousin”, when she was in fact his niece and the relationship was not considered “proper” and caused a scandal.

 Frideswide eventually married a wealthy London banker named Daniel Mussenden and, as a wedding gift to her, the Bishop built Mussenden Temple which was to be Frideswide’s retreat.